 Abdnor’s political career began when he became chair of the South Dakota Young Republicans and farm chairman of the National Young Republicans.
-He served as first assistant chief clerk of the South Dakota House of Representatives in 1951, 1953, and 1955.
+He also served as first assistant chief clerk of the South Dakota House of Representatives in 1951, 1953, and 1955.
 He was elected to the State Senate in 1956 and served until 1968, during which he was chairman of the Joint House/Senate Appropriations Committee for ten years, and President pro-tempore of the South Dakota Senate from 1967-1968.